josephsl/wintenApps/readme.md

 * Textual responses from Cortana are announced in most situations (if it doesn't, reopen Start menu and try searching again).
 * NVDA will be silent when talking to Cortana via voice.
 * NVDA will now announce reminder confirmation after you set one.
+* In build 18945 and later, modern search experience in File Explorer powered by Cortana user interface is supported.

 ## Feedback Hub